Resources

 With so many patients acting as their own payers, many providers have begun to look for ways to make payments easier and more attainable.
 While some cookie-cutter healthcare payment methods offer support, they are still out of reach for many patients.
 For example, many plans require minimum credit scores or predetermined payment amounts that don’t account for the patient’s capabilities or the unpredictable aspects of everyday life.

-Flexible, personalized payment plans make room for the patient’s unique situation and unexpected events, so patients can ease their financial burdens and providers can increase payments and satisfaction ratings.
+Flexible payment options make room for the patient’s unique situation and unexpected events, so patients can ease their financial burdens and providers can increase payments and satisfaction ratings.

 Flexible patient payment solutions can allow the patient to pay for their care over time with low-stress, manageable payments.
 It can provide peace of mind for both urgent and routine care by allowing them to create a plan.
 Patients can seek care without worrying about paying several hundred dollars before they get their next paycheck, which can help prevent them from avoiding necessary visits.